4CH1

 Fermentation vs hydration routes and uses of ethanol are commonly tested.

 Ethanol — the alcohol in alcoholic drinks — can be oxidised in three ways.
-In each case the oxygen of the air or a chemical oxidising agent attacks the hydroxyl carbon, turning it into a carbonyl (C=O) carbon.
+Complete combustion converts every carbon atom all the way to carbon dioxide, whereas the other two routes attack the hydroxyl carbon in particular, turning it into a carbonyl (C=O) carbon.

 (a) Combustion of ethanol